EricHu214/VideoS/README.md

 - clone repo
 - setup a virtual environment (something like python venv)
 - "python3 setup.py install" to install all the dependencies in the virtual environment
-- "flask run"
+- "flask run" in root folder of project
-- navigate to "localhost:5000" to use
+- navigate to "localhost:8080" to use

 ## Reference
 Ported from: